AkazureProject/AkazureProject.github.io/readme.txt

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
-Image(icon), heading & paragraph text, Links to external pages, Multiple pages with Nav, Semantic HTML tags
+Image(icon), heading & paragraph text, Links to external pages, Multiple pages with Nav, Semantic HTML tags, Font Awesome Icons.

 (b) CSS features